In the vast space of physics, we live on a small "island" that is compatible with humans.

 Humans are very slow compared to AGI.
 Once humans are a bottleneck, companies and countries will be required to stop human-based review of AGI, or be outcompeted.

-This review system is also unrealistic because there will always be open source AGIs that will have no restrictions that limit them to certain options.
+This supervisor system is also unrealistic because there will always be open source AGIs that will have no restrictions that limit them to certain options.
+The unsafe AGIs can be built on these open source AGI projects.

-Open source AGI will become popular because it will be more effective at accomplishing certain tasks, again, by using all available options.
-At a societal level, it can often be preferred to closed source AGI because it raises the baseline agency level of the entire landscape of AGI users and developers.
+Once we have open source AGI, it will become popular because it will be more effective at accomplishing certain tasks, again, by using all available options.
+At a societal level, it could be preferred over closed source AGI in many cases — but not all cases — because it raises the baseline agency level of the entire landscape of AGI users and developers.

-At the same time, this means a baseline increase in options for all humans, including human-incompatible options, like the option to create bioweapons.
+Why not all cases?
+Because, at the same time, this means a baseline increase in options for all humans, including human-incompatible options — like the option to create bioweapons.
 Even if an open source AGI includes restrictions to block these human-incompatible options, it is still possible to remove these restrictions.
-All open source AI models have been "jailbroken" or have had their restrictions removed.
+Open source AI models can be "jailbroken" or have their restrictions removed.

-However, the broader development of all AGI, both open source and closed source, will still be driven towards human-incompatibility by this race between AGIs towards the most-optimal systems.
+However, even if these open source AGI projects somehow mitigate some catastrophes somewhere, there remains a bigger problem.
+Open source AGI means that there are even more AGIs — and they will accelerate the development of AGI in general.
+This broader development of all AGIs, both open source and closed source, will still be driven towards human-incompatibility by this race between AGIs towards the most-optimal systems.
 The most-optimal systems avoid the extra steps that accommodate humans.

 We must solve the multi-agent landscape and not just alignment for a single agent.